- About Hevo

 An active Stripe account with either Administrator or Developer role.
 Read Teams and user roles.

 Either a Restricted API Key or a Secret Key, which allows Hevo to read your Stripe data.
-Read Creating the API Key.
+Read Obtaining the API Key.

 Obtaining the API Key